AChep/PocketMode/README.md

 *Pocket Mode is an Android app that locks your phone when you hover the proximity sensor.*

 I have developed this app because stock Android lacks this feature and my phone always changes something or disables important things while laying inside the pocket.
-Seriously, this has to be stopped.
+Seriously, this has had to be stopped.

+ - **[Help us to translate it](https://crowdin.com/project/pocketmode)** _(even a short look would be helpful)_

 <a href="https://play.google.com/store/apps/details?id=com.artemchep.pocketmode">
   <img alt="Get Pocket Mode on Google Play" vspace="20"